WeiLiangProgramming/SEO-MVC/README.md

 - create the list of stop-words for the filter
 - detecting the external URL
 - extracting words from an URL
-- the meta tag function is slightly bugged
+- the meta tag function might be slightly bugged
+- URL too long unable to fully display

 #Decisions
 - to use either text file to store or just put the stop-words in an array